In this Section

-The Bunker Hill Community College Bookstore is operated by Barnes & Noble College as a service to students, faculty and staff.
-The bookstore offers required and recommended textbooks for all BHCC courses.
+The Bunker Hill Community College Bookstore is located on the fourth floor of the E-Building.
+As a service to our students, faculty and staff the bookstore offers required and recommended textbooks for all BHCC courses.
 Most textbooks are available to purchase in new, used, or digital format, or to rent—so you have a choice of affordable options.
 The bookstore also carries related course materials, college apparel, gift items, school supplies, backpacks, snacks and electronics, including laptops and tablets.

-Visit the BHCC Bookstore web page for current store hours.
+Visit BHCC Bookstore for current store hours.

 The Thomas A. Kershaw Culinary Arts Dining Room features lunch and dinner options served in a full-service dining room or to-go from the BHCC Culinary Arts program students.
 The dining room is located on the fourth floor of the E-Building.
 View the hours and menu online.

 Bunker Hill Community College is committed to creating an environment that values diversity and inclusion, and practices this by creating welcoming and inclusive spaces.
 There are several gender-neutral bathrooms available in the G-Building.

 The International Center provides programs, services and activities designed to advance the internationalization of the College community.
-Staff at the center provide comprehensive programs and individual assistance to international students from approximately 100 countries who are welcomed to the College every year.
+Staff at the Center provide comprehensive programs and individual assistance to international students from approximately 100 countries who are welcomed to the College every year.

 Study Abroad and Global Perspective